-The aforementioned conclusions of radiation tendencies suggest that the inner 400 km of the NRH1 experiences marked diurnal fluctuations in radiation tendencies that are more pronounced at larger radii (e.g. in region B).
-These diurnal fluctuations could generate reduced static stability (i.e. a lower LNB and reduced CAPE) in the storm environment that peak from around dusk until dawn and will be discussed further in section 3.3c.
-Strikingly similar radiation tendencies to those shown in Figs. 6-8 were noted throughout the study period (not shown), suggesting that the 3-dimensional variability of shortwave, longwave, and total radiation tendencies may create an environment each day that primes, or pre-conditions, the TC environment to support the TCDC and associated radially propagating diurnal pulses that have been previously documented.
-This priming is accomplished via cooling of the middle to upper level environmental profile that would act to destabilize the environment and increase Inertial Available Kinetic Energy (IAKE, Mecikalski and Tripoli 1998), which would favor upper-level outflow release.
-The radiation tendencies shown here (i.e. negative radiation tendencies that are favored at R≥150-200 km (~2.5-4.5 times the radius of maximum winds and radially outside of region A) may also help explain why the TCDC seen in both satellite imagery (e.g. Dunion et al. 2014) and in the NRH1 appear to begin each day near R~150-200 km.
-The TCDC may either be undetectable or simply not originating from the TC inner core region (e.g. $R \sim \leq 150$ km; Rogers et al. 2012).
-Instead, diurnal radiation tendencies in mature TCs may come together in such a way to preferentially trigger convection in this region of the storm each night near and after the time of local sunset.
-This will be explored further in the section 3.3c analyses of static stability.
+The observed diurnal fluctuations in net radiation tendency suggest that the inner 400 km of the NRH1 experiences marked diurnal fluctuations in radiation tendencies that are more pronounced at larger radii and could generate reduced static stability (i.e., elevate the LNB and enhance CAPE) in the storm environment that peak from around dusk until dawn and will be discussed further in section 3.2c.
+Strikingly similar radiation tendencies to those shown in Figs.

+6-8 were noted throughout the study period (not shown), suggesting that the 3-dimensional variability of shortwave, longwave, and total radiation tendencies may create an environment each day that primes, or pre-conditions, the TC environment to support the TCDC and associated radially propagating diurnal pulses that have been previously documented.
+This priming is accomplished via cooling of the middle to upper level environmental profile that would act to destabilize the environment and increase Inertial Available Kinetic Energy (IAKE; Mecikalski and Tripoli 1998) and therefore would favor upper-level outflow release.
+Diurnal radiation tendencies in mature TCs may come together in such a way to preferentially trigger convection in the R \geq 150-200 km region of the storm each night near and after the time of local sunset and will be explored further in the section 3.2c analyses of atmospheric stability.